katyamcdonald/PJI-immune-scRNAseq-analysis/README.md

 Raw data generated for this project is available at GSE269658.
 Previously published human PJI data is available at GSE241739.

 # Reproducability
-Analysis was performed in R
+Analysis was performed in R (version 4.4.1) and Seurat (version 5.3.1)